 - You see a book except, “Look for the positive in your partner”.
 The misguided belief(aka the swing): “So you’re saying I should ignore bad things about them?!
 And be taken advantage of?!”

-HOWEVER, the middle goes something like this:
+HOWEVER, the middle for each of those goes something like this:

 - My needs are valid.
 I can have some of my needs met by my partner AND I can meet some of my own needs.
 I don’t have to ONLY meet my partner’s need for space and neglect my need for closeness.
 We can find a way to meet both our needs.
 And I can learn to meet some of my needs so I am not putting so much pressure on my partner.

 - I do not need to control my partner to get the change I desire nor do I need to try to repress my emotions/needs as an opposite attempt.
-Rather, I know I know that I can control myself.
+Rather, I know that I can control myself.
 As I grow, learn, change, and show up differently I can foster an environment that may help my partner feel safer to show up differently.
 And as I begin to model healthier behavior they may also start to mirror my healthier behavior.
 I will invest the amount of time I am comfortable with investing.
-But regardless of how this relationship turns out, I will continue to learn what I need to learn, because I understand that if I do not change I will continue to create these patterns in any future relationship.
+But regardless of how this relationship turns out, I will continue to learn what I need to learn, because I understand that if I do not change I will continue to create these patterns in any of my future relationships.

 - I can have a conversation with my partner about their needs and my needs.
 We can discover how much more time they need AND make sure that I still get some alone time to recharge.